 Digital signage will soon be mainstream in hospitals of all sizes, but when you are planning implementation consider rolling it out in phases.
 Learn how it works, what you can do with it and how you can get the most out of it.
 Then add more display channels or devices as the budget and staff availability to manage more displays allows.

 Your hospital may not have use for digital signage in all of these places described, but more and more hospitals are implementing digital signage for 3 to 4 of these uses.
 Digital signage is not just for huge hospitals anymore.
-Arreya Digital Signage Suite has made it easy and affordable for even the smallest hospitals to have professional looking displays.
+Arreya Digital Signage Suite has made it easy and affordable for even the smallest hospitals to have professional looking hospital digital signage.

 AOpen’s latest addition to their Commercial Chromebase line of products, features a great looking 10.1” touch screen.
 The very first thing we noticed about this device was the weight, at 2.7 lbs this is not a tablet!
 The Chromebase mini is built for a commercial environment, an all metal enclosure makes it an admirable alternative to a cheap tablet for a high traffic, high use environment.
 Another feature differencing the Chromebase mini from a cheap tablet is the lack of an accessible power button to limit tampering with the device.
 We see this device being used for retail end-cap displays, conference room displays, calendar/scheduling displays, wayfinding, and many more use cases.

 The touch screen features 1280x800 resolution and supports up to 10 point multi touch.
 Overall the screen looks great and is a big win for this device.
 The Chromebase Mini shares most hardware specs with the Chromebox Mini and has similar processing power.
 Standard VESA mounting patterns on the back of the device make finding a mounting solution extremely easy.
 The HDMI output on the device is great to see for multiple monitor displays.
-The MSRP of this device is $349 USD, and its ruggedness makes it perfect for commercial use, or affordable enough for consumer use.
+The metal case makes it perfect for commercial use, or affordable enough for consumer use.

 - Build quality, durability